-Heather J. Sharkey is a historian in the Department of Near Eastern Languages and Civilizations.
-She teaches classes on the Islamic world, the modern Middle East, and colonial and postcolonial North Africa, and on the history of Muslim, Christian, and Jewish relations.
+Heather J. Sharkey is a historian in the Department of Near Eastern Languages and Civilizations specializing in the study of the modern Middle East and North Africa.
+Her seminars cover the study of colonial and postcolonial history; nationalism; imperialism; Muslim, Christian, and Jewish relations; food studies and culinary history; migration and mobility; and the history of the University of Pennsylvania and its scholars in the Middle East and the wider world.
 She holds degrees from Yale (Anthropology, BA), the University of Durham, England (Middle Eastern Studies, MPhil), and Princeton (History, PhD).
 She has received many fellowships, including the Marshall, Fulbright-Hays, and Carnegie.